toroidal-code/dom.el/README.md

+# dom.el #

-# dom.el - DOM manipulation at it's finest #
+Pure emacs-lisp DOM manipulation at its finest

 Credit Where It's Due:
 ----------------------